suit-wg/manifest-spec/draft-ietf-suit-manifest.md

 - Set Component Index directive (see {{suit-directive-set-component-index}})
 - Set Parameters directive (see {{suit-directive-set-parameters}}) for URI (see {{secparameters}})
 - Fetch directive (see {{suit-directive-fetch}})
+- Check Image Match condition (see {{suit-condition-image-match}})

 The Fetch directive needs the URI parameter to be set to determine where the image is retrieved from.
 Additionally, the destination of where the component shall be stored has to be configured.
 The URI is configured via the Set Parameters directive while the destination is configured via the Set Component Index directive.

+## Integrated Payload Template

+This template triggers the installation of a payload included in the manifest envelope.
+It is identical to {{firmware-download-template}} except that it places an added restriction on the URI passed to the Set Parameters directive.

+An implementor MAY choose to place a payload in the envelope of a manifest.
+The payload envelope key MUST NOT be a value between 0 and 24 and it MUST NOT be used by any other envelope element in the manifest.
+The payload MUST be serialized in a bstr element.

+The URI for a payload enclosed in this way MUST be expressed as a fragment-only reference, as defined in {{RFC3986}}, Section 4.4.
+The fragment identifier is the stringified envelope key of the payload.
+For example, an envelope that contains a payload a key 42 would use a URI "#42", key -73 would use a URI "#-73".

 ## Load from External Storage Template